chrisGerken/gramar/README.md

 noun **|** gram - ar **|** \ˈgra-mər\

-Simply put, a gramar is a tool that can generate up to 95% (historically speaking, ex business logic) of a component for almost any given software architecute.
+Simply put, a gramar is a tool that can generate up to 95% (historically speaking, ex business logic) of a component for almost any given software architecture.
 Past examples of supported architectures include:

 1. Hadoop applications (Storm topologies, Mapreduce job flows, Kafka components)
 2. Database persistence layers, both relational and NoSQL (HBase, Cassandra, Elasticsearch)